Skip To Main Content

 School personnel are not permitted to transport ill students for any reason.
 If your child becomes ill or injured in school, you will be contacted and will be expected to make arrangements for transportation home or to a medical facility.
 In the event that you cannot be reached, the school may call an ambulance at your expense.
 Also, in the event of an emergency, the school nurse may call an ambulance before notifying parents/guardian if the nurse feels this action is appropriate.

 State-Mandated Services: The state-mandated program requires physical exams for entry to school and at Grades 6 and 11.
 Dental exams are required for school entry and in Grades 3 and 7.
-CV recommends that these exams be performed by the family physician/dentist on forms provided by the school.
+CV recommends that these exams be performed by the family medical practitioner/dentist on forms provided by the school.
 In addition, vision, height, weight, and body mass index are checked annually.
 Scoliosis and hearing screenings are completed at intervals required by the state.
 Forms can be downloaded at www.ConestogaValley.org/health.

 Health Clinic Services Not Available in School: The primary function of school health services is preventative in nature.
 Through classroom presentations and health screening activities, nurses try to teach sound health habits and to detect health problems early.
 Health room care is available for students who become ill or are injured while in school.
 Please do not expect the school to handle sickness or injury occurring outside of the school day.